adodonas/its/README.md

 F1 score, and AUC values, all of which exceed 90%.

 # Jewish Holidays Hypothesis
-During the course of our study, we observed an interesting phenomenon that appeared to coincide with certain Jewish holidays.
-Particularly, we noticed a drop in pollutant levels during these periods, mirroring, to some extent, the effects seen during the COVID-19 lockdowns.
+During the course of our study, we observed an intriguing phenomenon: a noticeable decrease in pollutant levels coinciding with certain Jewish holidays.
+This effect appears to mirror, to a certain extent, the pollution reductions witnessed during the COVID-19 lockdowns.

-Our hypothesis is that these reductions in pollutant levels are due to decreased human activities during Jewish holidays, similar to the effect observed during lockdowns.
-This phenomenon is quite plausible considering that many businesses shut down, and a significant portion of the population refrain from driving or operating machinery during Jewish holidays, following religious traditions.
+Our initial hypothesis was that these reductions in pollutant levels were a result of decreased human activities during Jewish holidays, an effect similar to that observed during lockdowns.
+This notion is not far-fetched, considering that many businesses shut down and a substantial segment of the population abstains from driving or operating machinery during Jewish holidays in observance of religious traditions.

+However, we have now refined this hypothesis to propose that specific activities, usually paused during Jewish holidays but continuing through the COVID-19 lockdowns, may significantly contribute to these observed pollutant levels.
+This implies that Jewish holidays could result in a more pronounced decrease in pollution compared to the lockdowns due to the more comprehensive suspension of certain pollution-generating activities.

-To further investigate this hypothesis, we propose to extend our research model to include Jewish holidays as an additional categorical feature.
-This will allow us to discern the impact of these holidays on air quality and compare it with the effects of the COVID-19 lockdowns.
+To investigate this hypothesis further, we intend to extend our research model to include Jewish holidays as an additional categorical feature.
+This will enable us to evaluate the impact of these holidays on air quality and contrast it with the effects of the COVID-19 lockdowns.
+Moreover, it becomes essential to identify these unique activities halted during Jewish holidays and quantify their typical contribution to pollution levels.

-The Jewish holidays we plan to consider include, but are not limited to, Rosh Hashanah (Jewish New Year), Yom Kippur (Day of Atonement), Sukkot (Feast of Tabernacles), Hanukkah (Festival of Lights), and Passover.
-These holidays are particularly relevant as they typically involve strict observances that significantly alter daily routines, including restrictions on work, travel, and use of electrical appliances, among others.
+The Jewish holidays we aim to consider encompass Rosh Hashanah (Jewish New Year), Yom Kippur (Day of Atonement), Sukkot (Feast of Tabernacles), Hanukkah (Festival of Lights), and Passover.
+The relevance of these holidays lies in their stringent observances that significantly alter daily routines, including restrictions on work, travel, and the use of electrical appliances, among others.

-The incorporation of Jewish holidays into our model will help us understand whether and to what extent temporary cessations of human activities during these periods affect air quality.
-Furthermore, by comparing the effects of these holidays with the impact of the COVID-19 lockdowns, we can better comprehend the relationship between human activities and air pollution in Israel.
+The integration of Jewish holidays into our model will assist in discerning whether and to what extent temporary cessations of human activities during these periods affect air quality.
+By juxtaposing the effects of these holidays with the impact of the COVID-19 lockdowns, we aim to deepen our understanding of the relationship between human activities and air pollution, specifically in Israel.
 ![](img/NO_levels_specific_periods.png)
 ![](img/NO_levels_stem_plot.png)

-This hypothesis, if validated, could have significant implications for air quality management strategies.
-For instance, policies encouraging voluntary reduction in vehicular movement and industrial activities during specific periods could be implemented to improve air quality.
-Additionally, it would provide a broader perspective on how behavioral changes influenced by cultural or religious practices can impact the environment.
+If validated, this hypothesis could have considerable implications for air quality management strategies.
+Policies encouraging the voluntary reduction of specific activities during designated periods could be implemented to improve air quality.
+This approach would not only provide a broader perspective on how behavioral changes influenced by cultural or religious practices can impact the environment but also offer valuable insights for policymakers, environmentalists, and the public.

-We believe that exploring this hypothesis will not only contribute to the scientific understanding of the factors affecting air quality but also offer valuable insights for policymakers, environmentalists, and the public.
-Ultimately, our goal is to promote strategies that lead to cleaner air and a healthier environment.
+We posit that the exploration of this hypothesis will contribute to the scientific understanding of factors affecting air quality and propose strategies that lead to cleaner air and a healthier environment.
+However, the sensitivity of religious observances must be recognized, and communities must be actively involved in discussions about potential modifications to routines.
+Our ultimate goal is to promote strategies that strike a balance between cultural respect and environmental health.

 # Planned Enhancements and Future Directions
+As we continue to refine our model, we plan on incorporating additional data sets and applying advanced machine learning techniques to further improve its performance and predictive capabilities.
+A specific area of interest includes the exploration of H2O AutoML, a versatile automated machine learning platform.
+The potential integration of this tool could significantly enhance our model's efficacy by automating the machine learning workflow, enabling us to analyze more complex patterns and relationships within our data.

-In our pursuit of refining and improving our model, we envision incorporating additional data and exploring advanced machine learning techniques.
-Additionally, we aim to investigate the impact of post-lockdown activities on air quality.
-The insights gleaned from this analysis can inform policymaking endeavors, helping to maintain the improved air quality levels observed during lockdown periods.
+Additionally, we aim to investigate the impact of post-lockdown activities on air quality, recognizing that the resumption of typical routines could potentially erode the improved air quality levels observed during lockdown periods.
+A granular understanding of these impacts could help inform policymaking efforts, thereby maintaining these enhanced air quality levels and positively affecting the health of the population.

+One area we plan to delve into with greater depth is the effect of Jewish holidays on air pollution levels.
+By including these events as significant categorical variables in our model, we aim to understand the extent to which these religious observances, and the subsequent reduction in specific activities, contribute to improved air quality.
+These inquiries would extend beyond traditional "business as usual" scenarios to uncover how religious and cultural practices can positively impact the environment.
+We hope to leverage these insights to recommend policies that respect these traditions while also benefiting the environment.

-The body of work presented here establishes a promising trajectory for future inquiries into the environmental repercussions of extraordinary occurrences, including pandemics and economic downturns.
-Understanding these impacts paves the way towards mitigating adverse effects and enhancing quality of life for all residents.
+The work conducted and presented thus far establishes a promising trajectory for future research into the environmental repercussions of extraordinary events, including pandemics, religious holidays, and economic downturns.
+Understanding these impacts is critical in paving the way towards mitigating adverse effects, implementing effective pollution reduction strategies, and ultimately enhancing the quality of life for all residents.

+In sum, we believe these planned enhancements and directions for future research will significantly contribute to the evolving field of environmental management, offering valuable insights for policymakers, environmentalists, and the public at large.

 ## Inclusion of Highway Proximity in Air Quality Analysis
 As part of our dataset augmentation, we are considering the introduction of a new feature: the distance from an air